saiho/future-foods-raspberry/README.md

 This is a very draft project for handling the sensors of an automated garden with Raspberry.

-This readme contains notes, thoughts, code snippets in no special order or relance.
+This readme contains miscellaneous notes, thoughts, code snippets, etc.

 # Setting up Raspberry for the first time